-More than 40% of the rainforest remaining on Earth is found in the Amazon and it is home to at least 10% of the world’s known species.
-The Amazon River accounts for roughly 16% of the world’s total river discharge into the oceans.
-The Amazon River flows for more than 6,600 km and, with its hundreds of tributaries and streams, contains the largest number of freshwater fish species in the world.
-The Amazon basin is one of the largest and mostly undisturbed forest ecosystem that still has the potential to be conserved and managed sustainably.
+The Amazon accounts for more than 40% of Earth’s remaining rainforest and is home to at least 10% of the world’s known species.
+Critical to the rainforest’s health and rich biodiversity, the Amazon river flows for more than 6,600 km and contributes more than 15% of the world’s total river discharge into the oceans.
+The river and its more than 1,100 tributaries also contain the largest number of freshwater fish species in the world.
+The Amazon basin is one of the largest and mostly undisturbed forest ecosystems that still has the potential to be conserved and managed sustainably.

 The Amazon includes 610 protected areas, as well as 2,344 indigenous territories that cover 45 percent of the basin.
 The area is predominantly covered by dense moist tropical forest, while 14 percent of the Amazon is wetlands.
 Less extensive areas include savannas, floodplain forests, grasslands, swamps, bamboos and palm forests.
 About 33 million people live in the Amazon watershed, deriving their livelihoods from rivers and tributaries, including fisheries.

 The major threats to the Amazon biome include transportation infrastructure (roads), extractive industries (mining, oil, and gas), water infrastructure (dams, extraction, usage, waterways), and agricultural expansion driven primarily by commodity production, all of which, in direct and indirect ways, contribute to deforestation.